Links on Android Authority may earn us a commission. Learn more.

 The Sims 4 first came out back in 2014, but nine expansions have come out in the intervening years.
 There are also nine more game packs and 17 stuff packs with even more goodies to explore.
 If you’re tired of being cooped up in your house with nothing to do because of lockdown orders, The Sims 4 is the perfect escape.

 Euro Truck Simulator 2

 There’s no mystery as to what gameplay is like here: you drive a freight truck between locations in Europe.
-You start out as an employee of a delivery company, but as you progress you can invest in your own truck and even hire employees of your own.
-The base game contains 71 cities in 12 European countries, with six map packs available to expand that number even further.
+You start as an employee of a delivery company, but as you progress, you can invest in your own truck and even hire your own employees.
+The base game contains 71 cities in 12 European countries, with six map packs available to expand further.

 The true golden age of PC MMORPGs might have come and gone, but that doesn’t mean it’s too late to get in on the action.
 These games offer enormous worlds with engaging stories to experience on your own or with friends.
 Due to the scale of each game, you can spend years improving your character, often to the detriment of the rest of your life goals.

 World of Warcraft

 World of Warcraft, or WoW, is still the king of MMORPGs.
 It’s been one of the best PC games since its highly anticipated launch back in 2004.
 It’s still going strong all these years later.

 The eighth expansion, Shadowlands, is set for release in a few months, and it could be a great moment for new or returning players to pick it up.
 Levels will be condensed for the first time in franchise history, so the max level is actually dropping from 120 down to 60.